 Sales Taxes -> GST -> BC HST

 Provincial Sales Tax -> BC HST -> Why we think the BC HST is a good thing

 Why we think the HST is a good thing for BC

 On May 25, 2011, the BC government announced in a news release that if the HST is kept, the rate will be reduced to 11% on July 1, 2012, and to 10% on July 1, 2014.
 Also, one-time payments of $175 per child will be issued to families with children under 18 years old, as well as to low- and modest-income seniors.
 This will be offset by an increase in the general corporate income tax rate from 10% to 12% effective January 1, 2012, and a postponement of the reduction in the small business tax rate to zero% planned for April 1, 2012.

-The reduction to the HST and the issuance of one-time payments were included in a binding motion passed in the BC legislature on May 31, 2011.
+The reduction of the HST to 10% and the issuance of one-time payments were included in a binding motion passed in the BC legislature on May 31, 2011.
 See the Ministry of Finance news release.

 We thought this would probably convince the HST haters to vote NO to reinstating the PST, because who would want to keep the higher tax?
 However, the result of the BC HST Referendum is a return to the archaic PST system.